Trustees’ Annual Report

 - Risks.
 A risk register is reviewed regularly, and the Trustees maintain Indemnity Insurance.
 The Trustees have assessed that the long-term risks to which the Charity is exposed are mainly financial or relate to maintaining its reputation for providing an outlet for independent thought.
-The COVID-19 pandemic will result in uncertainty with respect to the welfare of the British state.
-The Review is not immune from that shock but is largely positioned to mitigate most risks consequent of the crisis, certainly into the medium term.
 An existential risk remains failure to grow a membership consisting of more Service personnel.
 A number of initiatives have borne some fruit in attracting more junior members.
 Effort now is focussed on initiatives that might help subsidise the individual membership of serving personnel.

 Plans for Future Periods.

 - Expanded Membership – expansion of overall membership numbers remains critical to future viability.
 In that there is a concurrent need to shift the membership age profile towards building a younger majority to further reinforce the central purpose of the Review, whilst broadening the base where possible amongst other Services and those with an affinity or affiliation to the maritime case ie the Defence Maritime sector.

-- Intellectual Alignment – building on the rejuvenated codification of the special relationship with the Royal Navy, the Naval Review will work to develop key academic links with the Navy through the First Sea Lords’ Fellowship, the RN Strategic Studies Centre and conferences, and through simulating new academic links.
+- Intellectual Alignment – building on the rejuvenated codification of the special relationship with the Royal Navy, the Naval Review will work to develop key academic links with the Navy through the First Sea Lord’s Fellowship, the RN Strategic Studies Centre and conferences, and through stimulating new academic links.

-- Broadened Discourse – building on on-line and social media developments, adjustment of the primacy between digital and printed media needs to be considered natural evolution to match the expectation of modern membership.
+- Broadened Discourse – building on on-line and social media developments, adjustment of the primacy between digital and printed media needs to be addressed to match the expectation of modern membership.
 In future increased emphasis on the digital experience means the journal will become increasingly the second strand activity as a journal of professional record for collective wisdom developed in the digital space.

 Approved by the Trustees and signed on their behalf by: